chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 }
 ```

-Now, when we run `yarn release`, we'll go through all the steps we ran above (except using the auto-generated changelog) in a automated fashion.
+Now, when we run `yarn release`, we'll go through all the steps we ran above (except using the auto-generated changelog) in an automated fashion.
 All commits to `master` will be published.

 Congratulations!
 You setup the infrastructure to manually publish your design system releases.
 Now learn how to automate releases with continuous integration.